darkside779/patient_screening_app/README.md

-# 🏥 Patient Screening App
+# 🏥 Intelligent Health System App

 A comprehensive **Flutter healthcare application** that enables patients to track symptoms, receive AI-powered health insights, and connect with verified doctors for professional medical consultation.